 Walk from Ryde to Seaview

-The two-mile journey from Ryde to the quaint village of Seaview promises myriad charms for both experienced and novice walkers.
-Amble along the coastal path, soaking up memorable views of the Solent (particularly lovely at sunset) as you head towards Seaview, a nostalgic haven that boasts some of our favourite beaches.
+The two-mile journey from Ryde to the quaint village of Seaview promises myriad charms.
+Amble along the coastal path, enjoying memorable views of the Solent (particularly lovely at sunset) as you head towards Seaview, a nostalgic haven that boasts some of our favourite beaches.

-Sample the freshest catch of the day as soon as it arrives at Ventnor Haven Fishery on owner Geoff Blake's boat.
+Sample the freshest catch of the day as soon as it arrives on owner Geoff Blake's boat.
 As well as purchasing lobster, crab, shellfish, plaice, sea bass, cod and more, you can enjoy our favourite seaside indulgence – the fishery's much celebrated sustainable fish and chips.

 +44 (0)1983 852 176

 For stunning coastal views, head to the Island's most southerly point just five miles from Ventnor and close to the village of Niton.
-Take a tour of St Catherine's Lighthouse and climb the 94 steps of this landmark, which was built in 1838 following the loss of the Clarendon ship, and was subsequently bombed in the Second World War then restored.
+Take a tour of the historical St. Catherine's Lighthouse, then climb the 94 steps of this landmark, built in 1838.
 A quick drink at the nearby Buddle Inn is always on our itinerary.

 Cliffs of Compton Bay, West Wight

-We're sure you'll be captivated by the wild splendor of Compton Bay, a sandy stretch much loved by surfers and paragliders for its rugged high cliffs and tenacious waves.
+You’ll be captivated by the wild splendour of Compton Bay, a sandy stretch much loved by surfers and paragliders for its rugged high cliffs and tenacious waves.
 The perfect picnic location, it's also a great fossil-hunting spot – see if you can find the dinosaur footprints when the tide is low.

 Newtown National Nature Reserve

-Nature lovers won't forget a trip to our Island's ecological heart.
 Designated an Area of Outstanding Natural Beauty, Newtown National Nature Reserve encompasses important habitats including mud-flats, salt marshes, ancient woodlands and meadows, as well as a breathtaking number of unusual birds, wildfowl and wild plants.
-We recommend a trip to the nearby Newtown too, which promises to inspire with its impressive ancient architecture.